adamcrowe/dev-notes/CLI/ssh.md

 At this point, a new SSH key will have been generated at the previously specified file path.

 ## 4. Add the new SSH key to the ssh-agent
 The ssh-agent is another program that is part of the SSH toolsuite.
 The ssh-agent is responsible for holding private keys.
 Think of it like a keychain.
-In addition to holding private keys it also brokers requests to sign SSH requests with the private keys so that private keys are never passed around unsecurly.
+In addition to holding private keys it also brokers requests to sign SSH requests with the private keys so that private keys are never passed around unsecurely.

 Before adding the new SSH key to the ssh-agent first ensure the ssh-agent is running by executing: